 It’s the same things that you’d look for in yourself.
-Are they acting very different than they normally do?
-Are they unable to complete tasks or participate with work like they used to?
+Are they acting very differently than they normally do?
+Are they unable to complete tasks or participate in work like they used to?
 Maybe they used to participate in a meeting, but now you notice they are behaving like they are checked out.
-This happens to all of us from time to time, but if it’s consistent, it could be sign of trouble.
+This happens to all of us from time to time, but if it’s consistent, it could be a sign of trouble.

 We all have that gut feeling.
 We all know what it’s like to walk into a room and feel tension.
 Train yourself to pay attention to your gut feeling and to approach the gut feeling with curiosity and not as if it’s data.
 Rather than saying, “Hey you’re on edge,” instead say, “Something feels different today, I just wanted to check in — how are you feeling?”

 Q7: Is it possible some of us will have lasting, long-term issues from living through the COVID pandemic?